 My name is David Bernstein and I have been in love with photography and nature since I was about 5 years old.
-I grew up in the suburbs of Boston, MA and continue to live in the Boston area today.
+I grew up in the suburbs of Boston, MA and now live in gorgeous Jupiter, Florida.

 My father is a talented photographer and he certainly helped me discover my passion for the art.
 He built a small darkroom in our attic when I was very young, and I still have fond memories of developing film and photos with him on the weekends.
 I loved when he would let me use the foot-pedal to start the enlarger, and eventually, by the age of 7 or 8, he started teaching me how to spool film.
 (Some of you reading this might have no idea what I am talking about thanks to digital photography!)
 I loved being in the darkroom with him, I loved watching the photos begin to develop in the chemical bins, I loved printing my contact sheet to see which negatives could possibly be good shots.
 I was hooked.